Mission & History

 Welcome Home is more than a greeting: it’s a feeling that permeates the experience of everyone who enters Clarehouse.
 Before Clarehouse, families in our community had few choices when their loved one needed more care than traditional hospice services could provide.

 Clarehouse was formed in January of 2001 by a group of committed individuals with a passion for easing the burden of those dying in need.
 At Clarehouse, we consider ourselves an extension of the family as caregiver and home to dying people.
-We provide living space and round the clock practical care for terminally ill people, accessing hospice care through existing local hospice programs rather than duplicating that currently available service.
+We provide living space and round the clock practical care for terminally ill people, accessing hospice care through existing local hospice programs.
 Clarehouse provides short-term, end-of-life care to people of all ages.
 Guests must be enrolled in a local hospice program.

 We have been funded entirely by charitable giving since our creation.
 Our fund-raising efforts include a combination of individual gifts, foundation grants, corporate donations, matching gifts, and donations from civic organizations and faith communities.
 We engage in ongoing development activities that center on building relationships with people sensitive to our mission.